jupyter/governance/_sources/executive_council.md

 # Executive Council

-The Executive Council is part of a new governance model for Project Jupyter and is not formed yet.
+The current members of the Executive Council are listed in the [Leadership Directory](people).

 ## Purpose